 How long does Dilaudid stay in your system?

 Dilaudid is the brand name for a prescription pain reliever that contains hydromorphone.
 Hydromorphone is generally detected in urine screens for 2-3 days after use, about the same detection window as hydrocodone in your body.
-More on the bioavailability, half life, and drug testing for Dilaudid here.

 What is Dilaudid used for?

 Dilaudid is the band name for hydromorphone and is a derivative of morphine.
 Dilaudid is an opioid analgesic and is used for pain relief.
 As a comparison, hydromorphone is approximately 2-8 times more potent than morphine and is often sought as a substitute for heroin by narcotics addicts.

 Dilaudid is available in immediate release forms and can be taken as an inject-able medication, an oral liquid, tablets, and/or suppositories.
 Therapeutic doses range from 1 to 10 mg.

 But Dilaudid can also be abused outside of medical use by crushing, chewing, snorting, or injecting the dissolved product.
 These modes of administration, however, pose risk of addiction, overdose or death to the user.